omkarmohite123/AdressBook_using-_FastApi/README.md

 in schemas -> importing basemodel to create user in user.py

-in models-> in mporting api router for connecting to user in user,py
+in models-> in mporting api router for connecting to user in user.py

 in routes-> creating operation of update and add and delete in user.py

-in.index.py->create Fasteapi
+in.index.py->create Fastapi

 ## source